Air Canada ranks last for on-time performance in North America

 Canada's other major airline, WestJet, placed seventh in North America with a score of 69 per cent.

+"When I joined the industry, good OTP was 75 per cent-plus," said Willy Boulter, a Cirium advisory board member and 35-year aviation veteran.

-Meanwhile, Delta Air Lines came first at 85 per cent, followed by Alaska Airlines at 82 per cent.
+Meanwhile, Delta Air Lines came first with an on-time performance (OTP) of 85 per cent, followed by Alaska Airlines at 82 per cent.

+Better technology in areas ranging from jet engines to air traffic control have made on-time targets more achievable than ever, said Boulter.

 Other, smaller airlines in Canada and the U.S. may have had worse on-time records than Air Canada's, but weren't included in the report due to their size.

+Forty-nine per cent of Air Canada flights in July arrived late, according to Cirium.

-The airline's focus remains on reducing the number of late and cancelled flights, he added.
+The airline's focus remains on reducing the number of delays and cancellations in 2024, Fitzpatrick said.

 In the past, the Montreal-based company has pointed to a shortage of air traffic controllers, bad weather and a network running at full tilt amid high demand, which can mean longer recovery times after a disruption.